septag/dds-ktx/README.md

 # st-image: Portable single header image libraries for C/C++
 [@septag](https://twitter.com/septagh)

 **st-image** is a collection of single-header libraries that is used to manipulate,decode and encode and parse images.
-It's a work in process.
+It's a work in progress.
 Current components are:

 - _stc-parse.h_: Texture container parser. parses DDS and KTX formats
     - Currently only DDS is supported, KTX is on the way